EXPERIMENTAL RESEARCH STUDENT - ENSAM

 Robotic Disassembling & Remanufacturing

-I assisted Dr. Olabi at the LISPEN Robotics Lab (ENSAM) on research applying MIT CSAIL’s ASAP framework to robotic remanufacturing sequence automation.
+From January to May 2025, I assisted Dr. Olabi at the LISPEN Robotics Lab (ENSAM) on research applying MIT CSAIL’s ASAP framework to robotic remanufacturing sequence automation.
 My work focused on exploring computer vision and 3D scanning for automated robotic disassembly, developing machine learning-based semantic recognition to enhance robot autonomy in dismantling tasks, and optimizing planning and automation algorithms for efficient manipulation in constrained environments.

 This experience strengthens my technical skills in robotics, control, and AI, while exposing me to research methodologies such as literature review, benchmarking, and algorithmic analysis.
 It also allows me to deepen my understanding of automation challenges at the intersection of sustainable manufacturing and aerospace systems—fully aligned with my long-term academic and professional ambitions.